akshayaky/officialcjunior.github.io/_posts/Binary Bomb Labs/2019-11-5-Binary Bomb Lab- Phase 3 .md

 So, let's see what's inside it.

-For that we use the `x` command and print whatever inside is as strings, hence the `/s`
+For that we use the `x` command and print whatever inside it, as strings, hence the `/s`

 ![3-2](../../images/binarybomblabs/3-2.png)